Walk Stories

 It also didn't escape Dan's notice how much his dad had loved the dessert trolley in the Hospice.
 This led to the decision for Dan to embrace his love of baking, and as part of his fundraising commitment he set up a tiny stall at his first Walk for Love.
 Dan's mum used to be a pastry chef and soon joined him in baking for the event the following year.

-Every year Dan's vision for his cake stall grows to help him reach his set fundraising target.
 In 2018 Dan put up a sign on his cake stall saying 'Cang's Cake Stall'.
 He wanted people to know that this wasn't a commercial business - this was someone honouring the memory of his father by giving back to the Hospice.

 "My father worked very hard his whole life and I want to honour that.
 I want people to know that."

-“Together with my family and friends, we prefer to choose a date and do our own walk at a time when we can all get together and share the experience.”
+“Together with my family and friends, we prefer to choose a date and do our own walk at a time when we can all get together and share the experience.
+Unless a thunderstorm is threatening, we are determined to walk rain or shine.”

 “The Walk for Love is one way that I keep Mum’s memory alive.
 It’s a wonderful opportunity to reconnect and share memories of loved ones with those who knew them best.”